veraPDF/veraPDF.github.io/gui/index.md

 If Policy is selected the `Choose Policy` button is activated, the user can use this to load a [policy schematron file](/policy) or user can drag&drop policy file into `Policy file not chosen` area.

-The Fix Metadata checkbox determines whether the software will attempt to amend the PDF document metadata to ensure it is compliant with the PDF/A or PDF/UA specification.
+The Fix Metadata checkbox (enabled only in the Greenfield version) determines whether the software will attempt to amend the PDF document metadata to ensure it is compliant with the PDF/A or PDF/UA specification.

 ### Execute button
 This button is only enabled when a PDF file has been chosen.
 If you've chosen to use a custom validation profile from the dropdown then you must also select an external profile file.
 Once enabled and pressed the PDF file will be processed according to the selected options.